Geoffrey Twisleton-Wykeham-Fiennes, 18th Baron Saye and Sele: Business and political career

 After retiring from the Army in 1899, Twisleton-Wykeham-Fiennes entered private industry, spending the next few years as a salesman for a well-known brewing firm.
 He travelled frequently to South Africa, Malta, and Mediterranean stations occupied by British troops.

 In 1907, he succeeded his father in the barony and entered the House of Lords, where he was a staunch Liberal.
 He promoted a School Attendance Bill and a Bill dealing with the abuses of the traffic in worn-out horses.
 From 1912 to 1915 he served under H. H. Asquith as Comptroller of the Household.
 He was an active member of the Home Counties Liberal Federation, and was chairman of the National Land and Home League.
 He was also on the Standing Joint Committee of the Oxfordshire County Council, and in 1930 he became High Steward of the City of Oxford.

 Family

-Lord Saye and Sele married Marion Ruperta Murray, daughter of Major Robert Bartholomew Lawes, on 20 February 1884.
+Twisleton-Wykeham-Fiennes married Marion Ruperta Murray, daughter of Major Robert Bartholomew Lawes, on 20 February 1884.
 They had five sons and two daughters: